Savings for children - the Mozo guide

 How to find the right children's account

-There are several different types of high interest accounts for kids, with several different types of bank traps to sidestep if your children are going to save up faster (and, yes, support themselves sooner).
+There are several different types of high interest accounts for kids, with different types of bank traps you’ll want to sidestep if your children are going to save up faster (and, yes, support themselves sooner).